telerik/reporting-docs/doc-output/export-formats.md

 ---
 title: Overview
 page_title: Document Output Overview
-description: "Learn more about the options for exporting Telerik Reporting reports."
+description: "Learn more about export formats (rendering extensions or document outputs) in Telerik Reporting and how you may control the available ones in your project."
 slug: telerikreporting/using-reports-in-applications/export-and-configure/export-formats
 previous_url: /using-reports-in-applications/export-and-configure/export-formats, /configuring-rendering-extensions
 tags: telerik, reporting, export, formats, document, output, overview